yardenshoham/nalgeon.github.io/content/posts/2023/sqlean-regexp/index.md

 2. Extract a part of the string that matches the pattern.
 3. Replace all parts of the string that match the pattern.

-`regexp` provides a separate function for each of these tasks.
+`sqlean-regexp` provides a separate function for each of these tasks.

 ### `regexp_like(source, pattern)`